marco-eckstein/angular-lib/README.md

 Run `npm run build-all` to test and build everything.
 It will also apply linting and end-to-end testing.
 Due to the aforementioned bug, you may have to run this multiple times (typically twice) until it succeeds.

+After building, run `npm start` to run and open the demo app.

 Run `npm run doc` to build documentation.